FRC-Utilities/QDriverStation/lib/LibDS/README.md

 This section includes:

-- The 2014 communication protocol (under heavy development)
+- The 2014 communication protocol
-- The 2015 communication protocol
-- The 2016 communication protocol
+- The 2015/2016 communication protocol

 #### DriverStation section

-This section provides an application access to the rest of the library.
+This section provides client access to the library, while preserving all the features for safe robot operation.
 Think of this section as the 'public' side of the library, while the rest can be considered as the 'internal' side.

 ### Credits